dladd/pyFormex/HOWTO-dev.rst

 users that want a stable system and are not doing development work.

 Distribution of pyFormex is done in the form of a 'tarball' (.tar.gz) archive.
-You need to have `python-svn` installed to create the distribution tarball.
+You need to have `python-svn` and `python-docutils` installed to create the distribution tarball.
+Also, you need to create a subdirectory `dist' in your pyFormex source tree.

 Before creating an official distribution, checkin your last modifications and update your tree, so that your current svn version corresponds to a single